~2 min read • Updated Jul 21, 2025

 sudo yum install nload # CentOS / RHEL

-sudo pacman -S nload # Arch Linux
+sudo pacman -S nload # Arch Linux3.
+Launching nload

 To run on a specific interface: